Employment Lawyers in Italy | Labour Law in Italy

 Dimarco & Partners International Law Firm

-Our labour lawyers in Italy are specialized in the field of employment law.
-We assist mainly companies, employees and managers involved in labour controversies in the whole italian territory.
-During the last years the labour law changed several times (there was the Fornero reform in the year 2012, in 2015 the Jobs Act made a strong revolution, and again on 07.08.2018 the government issued the "decreto dignità" converted in law).
+Our Labour lawyers in Italy are specialized in the field of Employment Law.
+We assist companies, employees and managers involved in labour issues in the whole italian territory.
+During the last years the Labour Law changed several times (Fornero reform in the year 2012, in 2015 the Jobs Act made a strong revolution, and again on 07.08.2018 the government issued the "decreto dignità" converted in law).
 The last event that changed the labour law in Italy was a sentence of the Constitutional Court, in September 2018.